 - Keep The Typography Simple

 Choose a font that is easy to read and stick to a limited number of font sizes and styles.
-So, avoid using too many different fonts or styles, which can create visual clutter.
+Avoid using too many different fonts or styles, which can create visual clutter.

 - Use Clear And Concise Copy